Wikia/tracking-opt-in/README.md

 ### Options
 The following options are accepted:
+- `beaconCookieName` - The name of the beacon cookie that'll be added to tracking calls
 - `cookieName` - The name of the cookie used for the user's tracking consent status.
 Should only be changed for development purposes. defaults to `tracking-opt-in-status`.
 - `cookieExpiration` - How long the cookie should last when the user accepts consent.
 Defaults to 50 years.
 - `country` - Override the country code for determining the country the user is visiting from.
 Defaults to reading from the `Geo` cookie that should be available in all of our web apps.
 - `countriesRequiringPrompt` - array of country codes that require tracking opt-in.
 See [`GeoManager`](https://github.com/Wikia/tracking-opt-in/blob/master/src/GeoManager.js) for the defaults.
 - `language` - Override the language used to display the dialog text.
 Defaults to `window.navigator.language` if available, otherwise to `en`.
 - `preventScrollOn` - Prevent scrolling on the specified element when the dialog is shown.
 Can be either an element or query selector passed to `document.querySelector`.
 Defaults to `'body'`, set to `null` to prevent this behavior.
 - `queryParam` - The name of the query param to forcefully set the accepted status.
 Defaults to `tracking-opt-in-status` and accepts the string values `true` or `false` (e.g `http://starwars.wikia.com/?tracking-opt-in-status=true`)
 - `track` - whether to track impressions and user consent/rejections.
 Defaults to `true`.
 - `zIndex` - Useful if elements on the app are appearing above the overlay/modal.
 Defaults to `1000`.
 - `onAcceptTracking` - The callback fired when: